 Other, earlier stamps inscribed "Alderney" are considered to be Cinderellas.
 From 1962, the Commodore Shipping Company Ltd produced nearly 100 different stamps for its parcel service between Guernsey and Alderney - similar in design to those used on its Sark route - with the final issue appearing in 1968.

-Later, labels were produced from 1974 for the Alderney Parcel Delivery Service - inscribed "Alderney Packet" - until 1983.
+Later, labels were produced from 1975 for the Alderney Parcel Delivery Service - inscribed "Alderney Packet" - until 1983, often including imperforate and rouletted versions, and various overprints and colour trials.